Nantlais Williams: Nantlais and the 1904-1905 Revival

 Nantlais came heavily under the influence of the 1904-1905 Welsh Revival.
 In 1904 he was eager to be a popular poet-preacher, and at that he was already successful.
-He was a well sought after speaker at conferences all over Wales and his Welsh language poetry won him various prizes including several bardic chairs and the Chair of the National Eisteddfod in 1902.
+He was a well sought after speaker at conferences all over Wales and his Welsh language poetry won him various prizes including several bardic chairs and a prize for six lyrical poems at the National Eisteddfod in 1902.
 Despite this success and popularity he came to feel that there was more to Christianity than being involved in the formal ministry and being culturally active.

 Nantliais came to believe that, until the 1904-1905 Welsh Revival, he has not fully engaged as a Christian minister.
 He was profoundly affected by the events of 4–6 November 1904, the weekend that the Revival broke out in Ammanford.
 From that weekend onwards Nantlais abandoned some of his preaching conferences and concentrated on his ministry at Bethany, Ammanford, which became a centre of the revival.
 He also put an end to his competitive work for the Eisteddfod.